Starting a Community

 Learn the fundamentals of starting and growing an intentional community!

-Register now to get access to this course for a total of 90 days, including a private discussion forum to engage with the instructor and other students.
-Check your email once completing registration for an email from email@example.com.
+Register now to get access to this course for a total of 90 days (from registration date), including a private discussion forum to engage with the instructor and other students.
+Check your email once completing registration for an email from firstname.lastname@example.org.

 Other learning opportunities